pungggi/bc_al_upgradeassistant/README.md

 2. Set your Claude API key in the extension settings
 3. Open a C/AL or AL file
 4. Use the commands from the command palette (Ctrl+Shift+P)

+### Debugging Claude Prompts

+When working with complex prompts, you can enable the debug mode to review exactly what is being sent to the Claude API:

+1. Set `bc-al-upgradeassistant.claude.debugMode` to `true` in your VS Code settings
+2. Run any Claude command
+3. A new document will open showing the system prompt, user prompt with your code inserted, and configuration details
+4. You'll be prompted to confirm before the API call is made

 ### Configuring Custom Prompts